 *W* **L LLC Listed by nightspire Ransomware Group

-On April 7, 2026, nightspire Ransomware Group listed W L LLC on its leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On April 7, 2026, nightspire Ransomware Group listed W L LLC on its leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 The number of people whose information appears in the stolen data remains unknown, and the precise contents have not been publicly detailed beyond the broad category of internal files.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption of systems and exfiltration of company files.
 The group published the listing on its dedicated leak site, a common tactic used to pressure victims into payment.
 As of the listing date, no sample data or full dump had been released to the public, and the total volume or specific data types—such as customer records, employee information, or financial documents—have not been disclosed in available reporting.